BOARD OF DIRECTORS

 As a provider of primary care to HIV+ individuals, mostly from disadvantaged backgrounds, he works on a daily basis with injection drug users and the homeless.
 Additionally, he provides HIV and general primary care to patients in the Denver City and County jails.
 As a general internist caring for these high-risk populations, he has longstanding interests in the diagnosis and treatment of chronic pain syndromes, opioid management, and substance abuse, and has led quality initiatives on pain and opioid management at Denver Health.
 Blum also served on the Denver HIV Resources Planning Council, previously chaired the Colorado HIV/AIDS Prevention Program grant committee, and is now serving on the Medical Advisory Committee for the AIDS Drug Assistance Program for the Colorado Department of Public Health and Environment.
 Blum is a Assistant Professor at the University of Colorado – School of Medicine and continues to lecture locally and regionally on pain management, opioids, and substance abuse.

-Kate Harris is a recent transplant to Denver from Seattle, WA.
-Kate has spent her career working in public health programs and policy, most recently on the implementation of the Affordable Care Act (Obamacare) in Washington State and Colorado.
-Currently, Kate is the Policy and Research Director at Connect for Health Colorado, the state’s health insurance marketplace.
-In this role she leads the organization’s public policy development and legislative engagement, working to increase health insurance access, affordability, and choice for Coloradans.
-Kate holds a Masters in Public Administration from the University of Washington’s Evans School of Public Policy and Governance with a graduate certificate in HIV and Sexually Transmitted Infections from the University of Washington’s School of Public Health.
+Prior to this Kate was the Policy and External Affairs Director at Connect for Health Colorado, the state’s health insurance marketplace.
+In this role she led the organization’s public policy development and legislative engagement, and worked to increase health insurance access, affordability, and choice for Coloradans.
+Kate holds a Masters in Public Administration from the University of Washington’s Evans School of Public Policy and Governance with a graduate certificate from the University of Washington’s School of Public Health.

 Alicia Haywood is a Legislative and Regulatory Analyst for the Colorado Department of Public Health and Environment.
 There, she works to protect and improve the health of Colorado’s people and the quality of its environment through policy analysis and implementation.
 It was through her work at the department that Alicia first met some of the Harm Reduction Action Center staff and really fell in love with their work.